Open Society’s Civil Society Scholar Awards 2021 for Doctoral Research Students and Faculties

 - Online Applications: Applicants are strongly advised to submit their application online.

-- Paper Applications: For those wishing to submit a paper application, an application form and budget/timeline template can be downloaded from the Download Files section.
+- For those wishing to submit a paper application, an application form can be downloaded from the Download Files section.
+More details on submitting applications are available in the Guidelines.